FM-8

 The FM-8 (Fujitsu Micro 8) is a personal computer developed and manufactured by Fujitsu in May 1981.
 It was Fujitsu's second microcomputer released to the public after the LKIT-8 kit computer, and the first in the "FM" series.
 The FM-8 was an early adopter of bubble memory technology.
 The FM-8 would later be replaced by two new models in November 1982 – the FM-11, aimed at businesses and the FM-7 aimed at the mass market.

 Emulator

 The computer is emulated by MESS.

+Reception

+In an evaluation of six Japanese computers, BYTE in 1982 approved of the FM-8's BASIC tutorial and other manuals.